theitdejan/theitdejan/README.md

 ### Hi there 👋

 My name is Dejan.
-I'm a software engineer with ~7 years of experience.
+I'm a software engineer with more than 8 years of experience.
 Most of the work I've done is privately-repoed closed-source code, but I also contributed to some of the open source libs.

 - 🔭 I’m currently working on a complex full-stack project for a F500 company.
 - 🌱 My preferred tech stack: AWS, Microservice Architecture with Message Brokers (Kafka, SQS), Java, Spring, Typescript, React